-If you are looking to switch from cable, there are many perks to going with satellite TV.
-I've reviewed the top satellite tv companies and listed them below.
+If you are looking to switch from cable TV, there are many perks to going with satellite television.
+I've reviewed the top satellite TV companies and listed them below.

-Finding the best satellite TV deals doesn't have to be a painstaking process.
-Because there are only two companies to choose from, it makes it simple to compare to find the best one.
+Finding the best satellite television deals doesn't have to be a painstaking process.
+Because there are so few companies to choose from, it makes it simple to compare to find the best one.
 Here are some of the things you should consider:

 1. Package Offering

 Meanwhile, if sports is your passion, having access to sports packages is imperative.
-To find which company is better, you should first prioritize your viewing habits.
-This will help you identify the right provider and package for you.
+To find which satellite provider is better, you should first prioritize your viewing habits.
+This will help you identify the right satellite provider and package for you.

 We'll dive into package offerings a bit further in the review.
-For now, when examining DIRECTV and Dish, look at the add-ons they offer such as sports packages, live streaming and on-demand options to find the provider that aligns most with your viewing habits.
+For now, when examining Dish and DIRECTV, look at the add-ons they offer such as sports packages, live TV streaming and on-demand options to find the provider that aligns most with your viewing habits.

 Pricing will also be a key component to factor.
-It's important first to consider your needs from a viewing standpoint then see which providers offers the best price.
+It's important first to consider your needs from a viewing standpoint then see which providers offer the best price.
 Often, if you find a better price with a competitor you can negotiate with the provider to lower its rate.
 You can always check out a side-by-side comparison of the rates below.

 One thing you'll want to be mindful of is that both providers that made our list do require service contracts when you want to sign up for satellite TV service.
 This means if you decide to cancel before the two-year term, you'll pay an early termination charge.

 Another important consideration is bundling services.
-Of 85 percent of people who have the internet, cable and/or phone with the same provider, 50 percent would do it again with the same company.
-It's just an easier way to receive the services you and only have one bill for them, if the price is right.
+Of 85 percent of people who have an Internet connection, cable and/or phone with the same provider, 50 percent would do it again with the same company.
+It's just an easier way to receive the services you and only have one bill for them if the price is right.

-Along with the internet, another area you want to focus on is signal reliability.
+Along with the Internet, another area you want to focus on is satellite signal strength and reliability.

-Location also factors into your service options.
-If you live in a remote area, it's important first to research the satellite TV providers in your area and see if they offer all the channels you want before choosing to do service.
+The location also factors into your service options.
+If you live in a remote area, it's important first to research the satellite services in your area and see if they offer all the TV channels you want before choosing to do service.

 Further, if you elect to have satellite TV, the provider will have to install equipment, including a dish.
 If you rent an apartment or live in an area with an HOA, it's vital you receive approval before scheduling installation.